jnikula/piste-on-piste/docs/manual.rst

   the number of balls left on the `Edit Page`_.

 * If, after all balls have been potted, two (or all) players have equal points, the game continues with a re-spotted black.
+The app reminds you to re-spot it.

 Press the foul ball buttons to enter fouls (**f** key immediately followed by numbers **4-7** on the keyboard).